-The purpose of the staff performance review and development system is to continuously improve the quality and capacity of the University of Puget Sound staff in support of the mission and goals of the university.
+The purpose of the staff performance review and development system is to continuously improve the University of Puget Sound staff's quality and capacity in support of the university's mission and goals.

 The system supports staff development by:

 - modeling a consistent philosophy of performance management throughout the organization;

 - aligning the work of the staff member and the team to the goals and objectives of the work unit, the department, and the university;

 - providing a reasonable, flexible and fair process for the comprehensive assessment of a staff member’s or a team's work performance;